zf3/neoapple2/README.md

 ## Set up hardware and run the binary package

-If you download the binary package.
+Easy way to get started is to [download the binary package](http://zhoufeng.net/neoapple2/).
 There is a BOOT.BIN file inside it.
 This includes everything you need in terms of software.
 Before you can run that, however, you need the following hardware parts,

  * A [PYNQ-Z1](https://store.digilentinc.com/pynq-z1-python-productivity-for-zynq-7000-arm-fpga-soc/) FPGA board.